Create a Website Account - Manage notification subscriptions, save form progress and more.

 If you have an emergency please call 9-1-1 immediately.

+Please note that you may register to receive notification for custody status changes only for offenders currently in custody.
 To use VINELink to search for an offender in custody, please follow these steps:

 To use VINELink to register to receive notification about changes in an offender's custody status, please follow these steps:

 If you do not find the person for whom you search, please call the Price County Jail at 715-339-4116 and inquire about the status of his/her custody.

 VINE does not receive information regarding federal inmates.
 However, the Bureau of Prison's website has an "Inmate Locator" that provides information on any Federal Inmate.

 However, if you have reason to believe the data is out of date, you should call the Price County Jail at 715-339-4116 directly for an update and invoke your personal safety plan.
 Do not depend solely on VINE or any other program for your safety.

 It's possible that VINE email notifications could be perceived as "spam" by AOL.
 Please verify that your Mail Controls are not blocking VINE's email address or domain.
 The email notifications will come from firstname.lastname@example.org.
 You may also want to add this address to your address book to ensure that VINE mail is allowed to be delivered.
 Also, please check your spam folder to ensure your spam filters have not caught any mail incorrectly.